jmcglock/docker/README.md

-# docker
+# Docker
-My favorite docker stuff.
+Some cool docker containers, templates, and YML files.